What's Inside?

 Pro Tip: Don’t guess.
 Verify your posted contributions online or through HR before applying.
 This simple check avoids delays and rejected applications.

-How Much Can You Loan from SSS in 2025?
+How Much Can You Borrow from SSS in 2025?

 How Much is the First SSS Salary Loan?